-Like Foursquare, Gowalla allows you to check-in to various locations either by phone app or via their mobile site.
+Like Foursquare, Gowalla allows you to check-in to various locations either by phone app or via their.
 There is currently no way of checking-in through the regular website, but check-ins can be pushed by linking accounts to Facebook and Twitter.

 Gowalla features trips, which allow you to link up to 20 related spots, which you can then place into categories.
 Spots and trips can be featured, which gives a special status, icon, and highlight on the website.
 Landmarks tend to be featured spots while trips are picked by their uniqueness.

 After you check-in, you can receive bonus items which you may swap with others or drop at spots.
 You can become the founder of a spot if you drop an item there.
 If you want to keep an item forever, simply place it in your vault.

 Whrrl is a fast up-and-comer in the world of geolocation apps.
 You can use it by navigating to theon your phone.